Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 2. Discuss the title.
 What kind of imagery comes to mind when you think of the phrase “gone to the forest”?
 Who do you think is going to the forest, and why?
 In your opinion, what does the forest represent?

 3. Throughout the novel there are repeated descriptions of the way the land functions in relation to the characters.
 Discuss how the old man lives in relation to the land.
 Consider the language used to describe this relationship, such as “the old man swallowed up the land and filled it with native hands.” (p.
 10) In opposition, consider the way Tom treats the land: “he presses his limbs into the soil, as if they would grow roots.” (p.
 11) Discuss the two characters’ vastly different relationships with the land.
 What does the land represent to each of them?

+4. Discuss Tom’s deceased mother and the role she plays in Gone to the Forest.
 Consider the following quote in your response: “Nobody was surprised when she died.
 It took her twenty years to do it, and they were surprised it took her so long.
 She had been dying the whole time.
 She was half dead when she gave birth to him [Tom] and after that died by increments.” (p.
 16)

 5. On page 19, Tom describes the dorado—a fish that was terrifying to him but that his father loved.
 “He is this fish: his father is the dorado,” Tom thinks.
 What do you think he means by this?
 Like the fish, Tom’s father “ate into a man’s strength.” (p.
 19) How do you see this playing out in the story?

 6. Revisit the dinner party scene that begins on page 25.
 How does this scene act as a catalyst for the rest of the action in the story?
 Is any one person responsible for what follows this dinner party?
 Or was the group collectively at fault?